rakutentech/leofs_docs/s3_client.rst

   Test access with supplied credentials?
 [Y/n]

-.. note:: You need to set 'Endpoint' and 'Port'.
+.. note:: LeoFS's domains are governed by :ref:`this rule <s3-path-label>`.
+You need to set 'Endpoint' and 'Port'.

 Commands